MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/reference-data-plane-actions.md

 ---
-title: Data plane actions reference
+title: Data plane actions reference (preview)
 titleSuffix: Azure Cosmos DB for Table
 description: This article includes a list of all potential data plane actions for use with role-based access control (RBAC) in Azure Cosmos DB for Table.
 author: seesharprun